ibconcept/Reecit/reecit-v0/README.md

 ## Example Usage

-Here's a quick example of how to use Risiti:
+Here's a quick example of how to use reecit:

 1. Input Company Name: My Business Inc.
 2. Upload Logo: [Upload Logo Image]